 Interview with Yvonne, area manager, on what it is like to work at Thames Reach

-Yvonne Scott-Henry, area manager for floating support and other prevention-based services, explains the work she does and what it’s like working for us
+Yvonne, area manager for floating support and other prevention-based services, explains the work she does, and what it’s like working at Thames Reach

 Can you explain your role?

 I’m an area manager at Thames Reach, responsible for overseeing the floating support services, including Brent Reach, and the social impact bond team, as well as our two tenancy sustainment teams (TST).

 We help people get support in their own home or where accommodation has been identified for them.
 In addition to housing, we provide support around issues including mental health, as some people will have a range of support needs.
 My services are preventative, so we work with people to maintain their tenancies and make sure they feel supported.
 We also work with people who may not be happy in their tenancies, and having previously been street homeless may still be engaged with street life.
 Making sure people stay housed is our main priority and we adopt different techniques to tailor this support to the client.

 How do you feel Thames Reach is different to other organisations?

 For us, as a service and an organisation, it is important to be actively listening and working with people, working with their priorities in mind in a way that is inclusive and builds trust so that they can achieve their aspirations.
 Staff genuinely share the Thames Reach ethos, and strive to operate in a people-focused manner, communicating well with those using our services and being sensitive to different life experiences.